Alipashiad: Content

+Date and later publication

-The Alipashiad consists of 15,000 lines and was written in installments in the first years of the 19th century, when Ali Pasha was at his height as the powerful and semi-independent ruler of much of Ottoman Greece.
-The poem is written in a modern demotic Greek language and contains some dialectical interference and foreign expressions.
+The Alipashiad consists of 15,000 lines and was written in installments in the first years of the 19th century, when Ali Pasha was at his height as the powerful and semi-independent ruler of the Pashalik of Yanina.
 A copy of the poem was found by the British antiquarian and topographer, William Martin Leake, in 1817.
 In 1835 he published 4,500 lines of the Alipashiad.
-The entire poem was published by the Greek historian Constantine Sathas in his volume Historical Disquisitions in 1870 (The Alipashiad, of the Turco-albanian Hadji Sehreti).
+The entire poem was published by the Greek historian Constantine Sathas in his volume Historical Disquisitions in 1870.